Child Benefit Loan

 - a Child Benefit loan has helped reduce anxiety and stress caused by personal finances.

 If you receive Child Benefit for at least one child under 15, you can apply for a Child Benefit loan of £300 to £600.
 These have a fixed interest rate of 3% per month (APR 42.6%).

 Repayments are over 1 year; in that time you build a savings pot and can access any spare balance to withdraw.

 That’s it – you may repay your loan at any time, plus making loan repayments will help to improve your credit score as reported by the credit reference agencies.

-These figures are for illustrative purposes only, as an indication of the potential total cost of your loan.
+The average value of loan that we grant is set out here, with monthly repayment and savings amounts.
+These figures are for illustrative purposes only, as an indication of the potential total cost of a loan with us.